Halo

 I presented this proposal to the PM and successfully pushed the feature into the product design.

-How we promote user’s self motivation
+How do we promote user motivation?

 Challenges in Reintegration